-Uta became a world-renown runner as she won three consecutive Boston Marathons, the New York City Marathon, and three times in Berlin.
+Uta became a world-renown runner as she won three consecutive Boston and Berlin Marathons, and the New York City Marathon.
 In the process, she endeared herself to fans with her smile and the kisses she blew to the crowds on her way to the finish lines.

 “The joy of running always has inspired me, and I wanted to share my excitement and make the spectators a part of the joy I was feeling,” she explained.
 “It was my way of saying ‘Thank you,’ because I always felt that the energy I drew from the crowds helped me run to my limit.”

 Uta has known heartbreak as well as triumph.
-Her risky departure from the unstable political dictatorship in East Germany… the victory in the “Reunification Marathon” in 1990 that spanned from West Berlin through the Brandenburg Gate into East Berlin… the then unknown pelvic stress fracture that forced her to drop out of the 1996 Olympic Marathon when she was confidently in the lead… and the challenges that come along with starting a business.
+Her departure from the unstable political dictatorship in East Germany… the victory in the “Reunification Marathon” in 1990 that spanned from West Berlin through the Brandenburg Gate into East Berlin… an unknown pelvic stress fracture that forced her to drop out of the 1996 Olympic Marathon when she was leading the field… and the challenges that come along with starting a business.

-Her broadcast work lends uncommon insight into running events, particularly the marathon coverage and news segments featuring fitness, training, and yoga.
-Uta’s partnerships with charitable organizations that promote education, fitness, and health enable her to help others—all possible through her Take The Magic Step Foundation.
+Most important to Uta is her partnerships with charitable organizations that promote education, fitness, and health through her Take The Magic Step Foundation.

 The Early Years

 Uta was born on September 7, 1965 in Leipzig, East Germany.
 Once home to Bach and Goethe, it was also the site of the mass demonstrations that ultimately led to the fall of the Berlin Wall.
-Uta lived there until she was four, when her parents, who were young doctors, moved the family to a town in the countryside outside Berlin.
+Uta lived there until she was almost four, when her parents, who were young doctors, moved the family to a town in the countryside outside Berlin.

 When she was 13, a girlfriend invited her to join “TSG Blau-Weiß Petershagen,” a youth sports club in her hometown.
 The elite clubs recruited from these “farm” clubs, making them the foundation of the East German sports system.